 A semi formal setting in which departmental undergraduate & graduate students, faculty and staff gather and present academic topics that are of interest to them.
-The event is usually scheduled on alternate Fridays in Science Library, Room 306 (SL 306).
+The event is usually scheduled on alternate Fridays in Smart Energy Building SN 2005 (floor 2D) at noon.
 Presentations are usually preceded by pizza.
 Presentations start around noon.
 Question and answer session follows the presentation.

 |Day & Date||Name of the Speaker||Title of the Presentation & abstract link|